jimmytran16/node-template-api/README.md

 # How to set up the template
-This is a Node/Express API template
+This is a Node/Express API template for TYPESCRIPT

 ## Local
 Make sure you have [Node.js](http://nodejs.org/) installed.